clementcampagna/Good-Vibes-Music-Player/README.md

 # Good Vibes Music Player

-Good Vibes Music Player is a small open-source C# .NET music player written by Clément Campagna.\
+Good Vibes Music Player is a small open-source C# .NET music player.\
 \
 It uses the Media Foundation API (called through the NAudio library) and is capable of playing all the most common audio formats (mp3, m4a, wav, wma, etc.) and even the main audio track from video files (avi, mov, mp4, 3gp, etc.).\
 \